-'''

-$ pantools add_phenotypes -dp chloroplast_DB -ph phenotypes.txt
+\$ pantools add_phenotypes chloroplast_DB phenotypes.txt

-'''

-6.11.3 RETRIEVE functions
+7.11.3 RETRIEVE functions

 Now that the construction is complete, lets quickly validate if the construction was successful and the database can be used.
 To retrieve some genomic regions, prepare a text file containing genomic coordinates.
 Create the file regions.txt and include the following for each region: genome number, contig number, start and stop position and separate them by a single space